-In addition, USFWS has identified species that are candidates for listing as a result of identified threats to their continued existence as identified in the U.S Fish and Wildlife(USFWS) Information, Planning, and Conservation (IPAC) Report Official Species List (USFWS, 2018 C).
-The candidate designation includes those species for which USFWS has sufficient information to support proposals to list as endangered or threatened under the Endangered Species Act; however, proposed rules have not yet been issued because such actions are precluded at present by other listing activity.
+The USFWS has identified threatened and endangered species, as well as other trust resources, potentially found at Lake O' the Pines as result of identified threats to their continued existence.
+The U.S Fish and Wildlife Service's (USFWS) Information, Planning, and Conservation (IPAC) Report Official Species List (USFWS, 2018C) identifies these resources and can be found in Appendix C. No critical habitat or candidate species were identified within the Lake O' the Pines area.
 Although not afforded protection by the Endangered Species Act, candidate species may be protected under other federal or state laws.

 There are 5 federally listed species that could be found within USACE Lake O' the Pines federal fee-owned property (USFWS 2018C).
 A list of these species is presented in Table 3.8.
-No Critical Habitat has been designated within or near Lake O' the Pines.
-The species identified as Threatened, Endangered or Candidate Species by TPWD that are not federally listed are included in Appendix C of the 2018 Master Plan.
+The species identified as Threatened, Endangered or Candidate Species by TPWD are included in Appendix C of the 2018 Master Plan.
+The TPWD has also identified Species of Greatest Conservation Need for each ecoregion of Texas.
+Species of Greatest Conservation Need for the Pineywoods ecoregion can also be found in Appendix C.